azpha/homelab/readme.md

 ## Docker

 Evidently, I use Docker for a _lot_.
 I manage most of these file-based as I am relatively proficient in docker/docker-compose syntax, but if you are just starting out - I used [Portainer](https://portainer.io) for a while until I built up my Docker understanding.
 It provides a nice interface for managing Docker containers & stacks.

+### `docker-compose` vs `docker compose`

+At least on Ubuntu, the `docker-compose` apt package is _very_ outdated and finnicky.
+I have switched to using the Compose plugin from Docker.
+To install it, you'll have to

+- Add Docker's official apt repository to your system [(docs)](https://docs.docker.com/compose/install/linux/#install-using-the-repository)
+- Install the `docker-compose-plugin` package